JasperFx/jasper/documentation/documentation/messaging/routing/subscriptions.md

 ## Publishing Subscriptions

-Assuming that you are using the `Jasper.CommandLine` package to <[linkto:documentation/bootstrapping/console;title=run your Jasper application]>, you'll have an extra command to publish all the subscriptions to the registered subscription storage.
+Assuming that you are using the `JasperAgent` class to <[linkto:documentation/bootstrapping/console;title=run your Jasper application]>, you'll have an extra command to publish all the subscriptions to the registered subscription storage.
 Assuming that your application compiles to "MyApp.exe," the command line would be: